bcgov/nr-forests-access-management/scripts/load-test-data-gen/readme.md

 - Tried to use curl to get the data.sql file but had problems with it being in dos format with special characters at start.
 So used git instead.
 - Have to use sysadmin user, as the fam_proxy_api user doesn't have enough permissions.
 - Could skip uploading file in git if installed node on the fam_util_ec2_host but I didn't want to go that far.
-- The data generation is designed to be rerunnable - it deletes all generated data (while avoiding deleting manually created data)
-- It will probably have issues with deleting manually-created data linking to the generated data - Need to address that.
+- The data generation is designed to be rerunnable - it deletes all generated data, and deletes manually created data linking to the generated data